Divide-By-0/blog/content/posts/conviction_convos.md

 yush -
-I think it comes back to the asymmetric bets you'll see this if you read the dream machine or skunkworks or any book with transformational tech theres a certain feeling that theres an explosion of new ability that only a few people realize zk is the only place I feel that right now
+I think it comes back to the asymmetric bets you'll see this if you read the dream machine or skunkworks or any book with transformational tech theres a certain feeling that theres an explosion of new ability that only a few people realize zk is the only place I both feel that right now, and feel like I could've built a differentiated position in

 friend N —
 interesting -- theres so many smart kids around, and they all feel it for many diff things; some friends with physics, y'all have had ZK for a while, some friends are doing cool robotics things, etc.